What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

 \subsubsection{Episodic star formation}

 While it is tempting to assume that the CMZ is a steady-state system, the orbital and free-fall time-scales in the CMZ are so short (i.e.~a few Myr) that the current reservoir of dense gas may not be related to the observed star formation tracers, which originate from gas that was present at least one dynamical time-scale ago.
-The CMZ agrees with the Schmidt-Kennicutt relation when averaged over a size scale of $R\sim230$~pc, which corresponds to an orbital period of 14~Myr (see Table~\ref{tab:prop}).
-It cannot be ruled out that these are the size and time-scales on which the variability of star formation is sampled well enough to correlate the presently available dense gas with the star formation tracers. {Note that the variation of the SFR cannot be too substantial: the time-integral of the current SFRs in the 100-pc ring and the 230-pc integrated CMZ over a Hubble time gives a total stellar mass that is roughly consistent with the total stellar mass enclosed at these radii \citep[cf.][]{launhardt02}.\footnote{{Obviously, the bulge has not been in place for a Hubble time, but this comparison does put the present SFR in an appropriate perspective.}}}
+If the star formation in the CMZ is episodic \citep[e.g.][]{loose82}, it needs to be established which physics could be driving the variability.
+There is a wide range of physical processes that could lead to some degree of episodicity.
+In this section, we discuss an extensive (but not exhaustive) selection.

-If the star formation in the CMZ is episodic, it needs to be established which physics could be driving the variability.
-Could the low SFR simply be a stochastic fluctuation?
-At $0.015~\msun~{\rm yr}^{-1}$ \citep{longmore13}, the 100-pc ring produces about $10^5~\msun$ per dynamical time $t_{\rm dyn}\equiv2\pi/\Omega$, which corresponds to 2--3 young massive clusters (YMCs) and is thus consistent with the presence of the Arches and Quintuplet clusters.\footnote{We exclude the nuclear cluster of the Milky Way, of which the young stellar component is thought to have a very different origin (see e.g.~\citealt{antonini13} for a discussion).} If the SFR were consistently an order of magnitude higher (as predicted by {density-dependent} star formation relations), then $\sim25$ such YMCs would be expected.
+\paragraph{Stochasticity} Could the low SFR simply arise from a stochastic fluctuation?
+At $0.015~\msun~{\rm yr}^{-1}$ \citep{longmore13}, the 100-pc ring produces about $10^5~\msun$ per dynamical time $t_{\rm dyn}\equiv2\pi/\Omega\sim4~{\rm Myr}$. {Assuming that 50~per~cent of the star formation occurs in bound clusters (as is appropriate for the CMZ, cf.~\citealt{kruijssen12d}) with a power law mass function with index $-2$ between $10^2~\msun$ and $10^6~\msun$}, this corresponds to the production of 1--2 young massive clusters (YMCs; $M\geq10^4~\msun$) and is thus consistent with the presence of the Arches and Quintuplet clusters.\footnote{We exclude the nuclear cluster of the Milky Way, of which the young stellar component is thought to have a very different origin (see e.g.~\citealt{genzel10b} and \citealt{antonini13} for recent discussions).} If the SFR were consistently an order of magnitude higher (as predicted by {density-dependent} star formation relations), then $\sim25$ such YMCs would be expected.
 This would imply that the present cluster population in the CMZ is a $\ga4.5\sigma$ deviation.
 It is thus highly unlikely that the observed SFR is due to simple Poisson noise.